Grand Rapids, Michigan: Incorporation and cityhood

-Twentieth century: Furniture City
+20th century: Furniture City

 Due to its flourishing furniture industry, Grand Rapids began being recognized as "Furniture City".
 Grand Rapids was also an early center for the automobile industry, as the Austin Automobile Company operated there from 1901 until 1921.Furniture companies included the William A. Berkey Company and its successors, Baker Furniture Company, Williams-Kimp, and Widdicomb Furniture Company.
 The furniture industry began to grow significantly into the twentieth century; in 1870 there were eight factories employing 280 workers and by 1911, Old National Bank wrote that about 8,500 were employed by forty-seven factories.
 At least a third of the workers in Grand Rapids were employed by furniture companies.
 The Grand Rapids Furniture Record was the trade paper for the city's industry.
 Its industries provided jobs for many new immigrants from Europe in the late 19th and early 20th century, and a Polish neighborhood developed on the west side of the city.